<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 The Beginning Stages of Creating a College List: 6 Tips to Get Started

 If you’re a student considering applying to college, you've probably been told by many people in your life to create a college list.
-While that sounds simple enough, it can be overwhelming to start!
+But the question is how to make a list of colleges that are right for you.
+It can be overwhelming to start!
 In this blog post, we'll share 6 key tips to keep in mind as you get started making your college list (and following colleges on Scoir).

-Ultimately, our hope is that this helps you develop a college list that makes sense to you and your educational goals—aka colleges that are good fits! 😊
+Ultimately, our hope is that this helps you learn how to make a college list that makes sense to you and your educational goals—aka colleges that are good fits! 😊

 1. Establish Your Priorities